mayankagrawal809/stockify/README.md

 ## Prerequisites
 Before you begin, ensure you have the following installed on your machine:

-Node.js
+Node.js,
-npm (Node Package Manager)
+npm (Node Package Manager),
 Git (for cloning the repository)

 ## Steps to start the project